deeplearning4j/deeplearning4j/gettingstarted.md

 # Full Installation

 This is a multistep install.
 We highly recommend you join our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) if you have questions or feedback, so we can walk you through it.
 If you're feeling anti-social or brashly independent, you're still invited to lurk and learn.
 In addition, if you are utterly new to deep learning, we've got [a road map of what to learn when you're starting out](../deeplearningforbeginners.html).

-To run our examples simply and easily, please go to the [quickstart page](../quickstart.html) now.
+To run our examples in a few steps, please go to the [quickstart page](../quickstart.html) now.
+Seriously, go do that before you do this.
+It's the easy way to start with DL4J.

-The prerequisites installs for Deeplearning4j are documented on the [ND4J "Getting Started" page](http://nd4j.org/getstarted.html) of ND4J, the linear algebra engine powering DL4J's neural nets:
+The prerequisite installs for Deeplearning4j are documented on the [ND4J "Getting Started" page](http://nd4j.org/getstarted.html) of ND4J, the linear algebra engine powering DL4J's neural nets:

 1. [Java 7 or above](http://nd4j.org/getstarted.html#java)
 2. [Integrated Development Environment: IntelliJ](http://nd4j.org/getstarted.html#ide-for-java)